 This ability provides class constructors as can be found in other languages.
-Several constructors can be defined this way to build objects of the same class but with different initialization patterns.
+Several constructors can be defined this way to build objects of the same class but with different initialization patterns; an alternative is to use initializers, as described below in section 2.3.